MajhiRockzZ/the-dark-knight/README.md

 5. Click **Install** to install it
 6. Click **Reload** to reload the Code
 7. From the menu bar click: Code > Preferences > Color Theme > **The Dark Knight**

+## Features
+What makes your project stand out?

 ## Best Settings & Options Guide